marinaaglic/product-catalog-app/README.md

 ## Setup

-1. Clone the repository.
+1. Clone the repository using `git clone <repository-url>`
 2. Install the dependencies using `npm install`.
-3. Start the backend server using `npm run dev`.
+3. Start the application using `npm run dev`.
-4. Start the frontend using `npm run dev`.
 5. Visit `localhost:5173` in your browser to view the application.